-- The College of Education has a Diversity Committee with over 12 committee members that serve as a planning arm to assist the College in taking a closer look at the curriculum and resources used in our programs and to support efforts to further our understanding of diversity within the context of our work. - Faculty have received training on how to design websites to improve access for persons with visual impairments or other disabilities. - Faculty exchanges. - Brown-bag lunch sessions to train and discuss Americans with Disabilities Act issues. - Brochures on sexual harassment, access for individuals with disabilities, how to deal with students with disabilities, and affirmative action conduct in the everyday work place. - The Disabilities Services Faculty and Staff Handbook provides helpful information about persons with disabilities and providing accommodations. - Internationalization of curricula and participation in international and intercultural experiences. - The WOU Office of Human Resources and Affirmative Action offers regularly scheduled orientation seminars for new faculty and staff in order to improve campus awareness and commitment to enhancing the learning environment for ethnically diverse student populations.
+- The College of Education has a Diversity Committee with over 12 committee members that serve as a planning arm to assist the College in taking a closer look at the curriculum and resources used in our programs and to support efforts to further our understanding of diversity within the context of our work. - The Communication Studies department with the Humanities Division in the College of Liberal Arts and Sciences offers the "Conversation Partners" program which matches up domestic and international students to engage in interpersonal dialog and exchange about respective cultures. - Faculty have received training on how to design websites to improve access for persons with visual impairments or other disabilities. - Faculty exchanges. - Brown-bag lunch sessions to train and discuss Americans with Disabilities Act issues. - Brochures on sexual harassment, access for individuals with disabilities, how to deal with students with disabilities, and affirmative action conduct in the everyday work place. - The Disabilities Services Faculty and Staff Handbook provides helpful information about persons with disabilities and providing accommodations. - Internationalization of curricula and participation in international and intercultural experiences. - The WOU Office of Human Resources and Affirmative Action offers regularly scheduled orientation seminars for new faculty and staff in order to improve campus awareness and commitment to enhancing the learning environment for ethnically diverse student populations.
 Greater effort is being made to assure that a diverse audience is being reached with every recruitment for faculty and staff position vacancies.